chipsalliance/chisel-template/README.md

  * You can remove this dependency in the build.sbt file if necessary
 * Change the name of your project in the build.sbt
 * Change your README.md

+There are [instructions for generating Verilog](https://github.com/freechipsproject/chisel3/wiki/Frequently-Asked-Questions#get-me-verilog) on the Chisel wiki.

 ## License
 This is free and unencumbered software released into the public domain.